cbuescher/elasticsearch/README.md

     1. Any leftover Elasticsearch processes: `ps -ef | grep -i java | grep -v swarm-client`.
 Note that on the load driver machines one Java process, the Jenkins swarm client, is running (and should keep running) so please make sure you don't terminate it accidentally.
     2. Any leftover Rally processes: `ps -ef | grep -i rally`

-2. Use `night-rally-admin` to determine the race ids of the failed races:
+2. Use `esrally` to determine the race ids of the failed races:

 ```
-night-rally-admin list races --environment=nightly
+esrally list races --configuration-name=nightly
 ```

 The output might look as follows (by default, the 20 most recent races are shown; use `--limit=N` to increase the limit or `--from-date=yyyyMMdd` / `--to-date=yyyyMMdd` to show only the relevant date range):